 According to NIH, recommended intake during pregnancy and breast feeding is 8 to 12 ounces PER WEEK of fish and other seafood.
 It is important to note that fish containing high levels of mercury should be avoided like Tuna.

 For keeping a balance between the ratio of intake of Omega 3 and Omega 6 foods, here is a list compiled of food containing Omega-6:

 - Grapeseed Oil, hempseed oil

 - Nuts like pine nuts and pistachio

 - Seeds like sunflower seeds and pumpkin seeds

 Oils like sunflower and corn may be good source of Omega-6 but they are usually refined so may be lacking some nutrients.
 It is important to note that vegetable oil is the most dangerous form of oil to consume, so it should be avoided.

 On another note, keep red and blue colored dyes to a minimal level in food.
-Hubba-Bubba wish you a healthy baby by considering these foods that link to ADHD during pregnancy.
-Have any concerns regardg this, please post in comments below.
+Hubba-Bubba wish you a healthy baby by avoiding these foods that link to ADHD during pregnancy.
+Have any concerns regarding this topic, please post in comments below.